 For a short while there were possible plans being considered in terms of what would be next for all three dogs.
 London was by far the most adoptable due to her temperament and ability to forgive humans.
 We weren't sure if transferring them to a sanctuary or putting them with another rescue would solve anything.
 What happened is we ended up working with these pups on an individual basis and had time tell their progress.
 It was so worth it because in the end, everyone found a home (mother and brother got adopted together!) and London ended up with the best family of her own!

-A note from the adoptive family:
+A note from Wendy:

 Kat's Dog Rescue